asw1233/newjamalsgxmes.github.io/README.md

 To play the gxme later, push search, type in files, open it, go to downloads, and find the gxme of your choice and double-click on it and it will open.
 The .zip file is cookie clicker.
 Simply open the file, then the folder, then look through until you find index.html.
 Then double-click on it and it will open.
 All of these work as bookmarks.
+On 8-17-25 I added subway surfers.
+I have not gotten the chance to test it yet to make sure it isn't blocked.